bseltz-cohesity/scripts/python/recoverVMs/README.md

 * -vc, --vcentername: (optional) name of vcenter to restore to
 * -dc, --datacentername: (optional) name of vsphere data center to restore to
 * -vh, --vhost: (optional) name of vSphere cluster or host to restore to
-* -s, --datastorename: (optional) name of datastore to restore to
+* -s, --datastorename: (optional) name of datastore to restore to (repeat for multiple)
 * -f, --foldername: (optional) name of vSphere folder to restore to e.g. MyFolder/MySubFolder
 * -n, --networkname: (optional) name of VM network to attach to
 * -m, --preservemacaddress: (optional) keep same mac address